 2. Time input and My activity improvements

 One of the most significant changes is that we now show you recent projects and tasks you were working on when you use a time input on the website.
-The idea is to save your time of picking up the appropriate story.
+The idea is to save your time in picking up the appropriate story.

 My activity page now becomes more compact and you have a choice to hide some additional info we display.